 The Debt Clock Warning

-Two factors that allowed the U.S. debt to grow are now being withdrawn.
-First, the Social Security Trust Fund took in more revenue through payroll taxes leveraged on Baby Boomers than it needed.
+The debt clock's warning is even more critical today.
+Two factors that allowed the U.S. debt to grow safely are now being withdrawn.
+Firstly, the Social Security Trust Fund took in more revenue through payroll taxes leveraged on Baby Boomers than it needed.
 Ideally, this money should have been invested to be available when the Boomers retire.
 In reality, the Fund was "loaned" to the government to finance increased deficit spending.
 This interest-free loan helped keep Treasury Bond interest rates low, allowing more debt financing.